Domestication of the horse: Genetic evidence

 More than 150 scientists collaborated in gathering 264 ancient horse genomes from across Eurasia, dating from 50,000 to 200 B.C.E.
 In October 2021, results of the analysis were published in Nature.
-They indicated that domestication of the modern horse's ancestors likely occurred in the Volga-Don region of the Pontic–Caspian steppe grasslands of Western Eurasia.
+They indicated that domestication of the modern horse's ancestors likely occurred in the Volga-Don region of the Pontic–Caspian steppe grasslands of Eastern Europe.
 Both Tarpan and Przewalski's horse were related to different ancestral populations than those underlying the modern domestic horses (DOM2).

 In addition, researchers were able to map population changes over time as modern domestic horses expanded rapidly across Eurasia and displaced other local populations, from about 2000 BCE onwards.
 The genetic profile for DOM2 horses is associated with horses buried in Sintashta kurgans with early spoke-wheeled chariots, and with horses in Central Anatolia where two-wheeled vehicles were depicted.
 DOM2 horses also occur in some areas prior to the earliest evidence for chariots, suggesting that both horseback riding and chariot use were factors in expansion.

 Genetic data may also provide clues as to why this particular domestication event had far more widespread impact than other domestication events in Botai, Iberia, SIberia and Anatolia.
 The genetic lineage that leads to modern domestic horses shows evidence of strong selection for locomotor and behavioural adaptations.
 Changes relate to the GSDMC gene and the ZFPM1 gene.
 The GSDMC gene is linked to back problems in people, and scientists speculate that changes may have made horses' backs stronger.
 The ZFPM1 gene is related to mood regulation, and scientists speculate that this may have made horses more docile and easier to tame and manage.
 Strength and docility would have made horses more suitable for riding and other uses.